 The aim of the course is to analyze the EU as an international organization and as a political system.
 By the end of the course, students will be able to:

-- trace the history of the process of European integration;
+- Understand the process of European integration

 - Display knowledge of European political institutions and issues